vrtbl/passerine/README.md

 We'll briefly discuss each type of pattern and the context in which they are used.

 #### What are patterns?
-*Patterns* extract *data* from *types* by mirroring the structure of those types.
+*CSTPatterns* extract *data* from *types* by mirroring the structure of those types.
 The act of applying a pattern to a type is called *matching* or *destructuring* – when a pattern matches some data successfully, a number of *bindings* are produced.

 Passerine supports algebraic data types, and all of these types can be matched and destructured against.
 Here is a table of Passerine's patterns: